Dil Hai Tumhaara: Production

-This is the second film where Preity Zinta and Kundan Shah worked together, the first being Kya Kehna, a sleeper hit.
+Dil Hai Tumhaara marked the second collaboration of Preity Zinta and Kundan Shah, the first being the sleeper hit Kya Kehna (2000).
 The film was promoted as a star vehicle for Zinta.

 Music

-The soundtrack went on to be highly successful.
+The soundtrack went on to be successful.
 It has nine songs composed by the duo Nadeem-Shravan, with lyrics authored by Sameer.

+In most of the songs, vocals for Zinta, Rampal and Sheirgill are supplied by Alka Yagnik, Kumar Sanu and Udit Narayan, respectively.
+The album also features Kavita Krishnamurthy, Sonu Nigam, Shaan, Sarika Kapoor and Tauseef Akhtar.

 According to the Indian trade website Box Office India, with around 20,00,000 units sold, this film's soundtrack album was the year's sixth highest-selling.
-The song Dil Laga Liya Maine has the same composition as of Boohay Barian by Hadiqa Kiani.
+The song "Dil Laga Liya Maine" has the same composition as of "Boohay Barian" by Hadiqa Kiani.

 Reception

-Dil Hai Tumhaara received generally mixed to positive reviews, but Preity Zinta's performance was universally praised by critics, with those critical of the film marking her presence as its main highlight.
-Derek Elley of Variety believed that Zinta's "Star-quality playing" is the main reason to watch an otherwise formulaic picture.
+Dil Hai Tumhaara received generally mixed reviews, but Preity Zinta's performance was universally praised by critics, with those critical of the film marking her presence as its main highlight.

+Derek Elley of Variety believed that Zinta's "star-quality playing" is the main reason to watch an otherwise formulaic picture.
 He further noted its "respectable" production values and praised Rekha for being "quietly commanding as the powerful but conflicted mom".
-Khalid Mohamed gave the film 2 stars and wrote, "Clearly, this enterprise is a showcase for the hi-energy and scampering spirit of Preity Zinta.
+Khalid Mohamed gave the film 2 stars and wrote, "Clearly, this enterprise is a showcase for the hi-energy and scampering spirit of Zinta.
 She’s fabulous but content-wise, the stuff is … empty."
 Ziya Us Salam of The Hindu believed that as far as director Shah is concerned, the film is "among the more lopsided, half-hearted films he has made in his long career" but he called Zinta "the life of this film".
-He concluded the review saying: "Take away Preity Zinta and Dil Hai Tumhaara is a tiresome film in urgent need of heavy editing.
+He concluded the review saying: "Take away Zinta and Dil Hai Tumhaara is a tiresome film in urgent need of heavy editing.
 Put Zinta in there and it becomes watchable frame-to-frame.
 Preity is there all through, purely due to her infectious charm."
-Similarly, Jitesh Pillai of The Times of India wrote, "it's Preity Zinta, with her mixture of vulnerability and brashness, who delivers a wallop.
+Similarly, Jitesh Pillai of The Times of India wrote, "it's Zinta, with her mixture of vulnerability and brashness, who delivers a wallop.
 She's the only bright spark in this dull dil drama."